 Testing is the only way to determine how efficient your marketing is.
 We’ve seen the most effective privacy-forward brands try multiple experimentation approaches with their first-party data to find what works best for their goals.
 When we experiment with new approaches, it’s best to adopt a robust data-driven framework to evaluate how well it benchmarks against our goal.

 In one case, the client faced challenges in measuring the effectiveness of connected TV (CTV) ads for both online and offline businesses due to the limitation of cookie tracking.
 By leveraging geo-lift experiments, we identified similar geographic areas and adjusted CTV spending based on the test design.
-Through testing, we were able to demonstrate the impact of CTV on key business objectives, such as revenues and engagement goals, which helped the client to test different strategies, optimize media spend, and reduce cost.
+Through testing, we were able to demonstrate the impact of CTV on key business objectives, such as revenues and engagement goals, which helped the client to test different strategies, optimise media spend, and reduce cost.

 Maintaining the status quo is simply not an option in today’s ever changing privacy-centric environment.

 Outside of geo-based experiments, we also experiment with running regression-based attribution (RBA) and marketing mix models (MMM).
 MMMs ensure that we can make accurate comparisons across investments and measure the effectiveness of advertising spend over time.
-RBA models supply actionable insights for optimization without relying on cookies.
+RBA models supply actionable insights for optimisation without relying on cookies.

 There isn’t a one-size-fits all experimentation approach, and experimentation can expand beyond return on investment.
 Brands should also use experimentation to make sure that consent forms and other customer-facing assets are formatted to be most effective.